McArabia

 The McArabia is a pita bread sandwich available at all McDonald's outlets in Arab countries and Pakistan.
-It is known as the Grilled Chicken foldover in Singapore, Malaysia and South Africa, as McOriental in Spain, France and Holland, the McTurco in Turkey, Greek Mac in Greece, Cyprus and Russia (limited time offer), and as the McKebab in Israel.
+It is known as the Grilled Chicken foldover in Singapore, Malaysia and South Africa, as McOriental in Spain, France and the Netherlands, the McTurco in Turkey, Greek Mac in Greece, Cyprus and Russia (limited time offer), and as the McKebab in Israel.
 The sandwich was originally made to meet West Asian tastes.

 History

 The Sandwich was introduced as the Greek Mac in 2001 in Greece.

 The McArabia was introduced in Saudi Arabia and UAE in March 2003 in response to a sharp fall of profits in 2002, and declared a permanent product, due to boycotts on American brands and restaurants over the war in Iraq and claims that the ingredients were not from local vendors.
 The first version of the sandwich used grilled chicken with pita bread which was imported from the UK for the first week, then was switched to local bakers.
 In 2004, the Kofta variant was added, while in 2005, the sandwich was introduced in Malaysia and a limited spicy beef variant in 2006.